magic-wormhole/magic-wormhole/docs/CONTRIBUTING.rst

 It's also possible to set up a completely local manual test by running the Mailbox server and using `wormhole --relay-url ws://localhost:4000/v1/` to reach that local server instead of the default public one.

+**NOTE:** do not import or use `unittest` or `twisted.trial.unittest`, as any reactor-using tests (and there are lots of those) will become confused as to which reactor to use and things will hang.

 Coding Conventions
 ``````````````````